-Dental radiographs, also called dental x-rays, are images that allow our veterinarian to examine the internal anatomy of your pet’s teeth, roots, surrounding bone structure, and jaw.
+Dental radiographs, also called dental x-rays, are images that allow Dr. Cooper to examine the internal anatomy of your pet’s teeth, roots, surrounding bone structure, and jaw.
 This allows us to detect and diagnose oral health problems that cannot be seen with the naked eye, but will likely cause your pet pain and discomfort.

 When Are Dental Radiographs Needed?